mrkingseasheep/PixApple/README.md

 ## What I've gained

+Total time spent: 35 hours (I'm still so slow at KiCAD)

 This is my first semi-intermediate project and I wanted to learn more about ICs in general.
 I've incorporated: wide power traces, equal length wires and a ground pour on top and bottom in this project.

 ## BOM